 If your organization only has five vendors, for example, a spreadsheet would likely suit your needs and be easy enough to manage.
 However, if your organization has 500 or 5000 vendors, investing in a dedicated TPRM software platform is probably a better solution — in the long run, it will make the process of scaling your TPRM program much simpler.

 Regulations are another factor.
 Companies in heavily regulated industries like healthcare, finance, and utilities — even if they don’t have a huge vendor roster — might need full-featured TPRM software, which can be used to track the delivery and receipt of questionnaires, schedule penetration tests and on-site visits, manage review and assessment tasks, and generate reports for compliance purposes.
 Wide-reaching regulations like GDPR are also making TPRM-specific software more essential.

 Without a solid cyber security risk assessment tool, it’s easy for things to fall through the cracks, especially as a third-party vendor roster grows.
 In an area as high-stakes as cybersecurity, organizations can’t afford to let even the little things slip.

 Though they’re not necessarily a “tool,” vendor risk questionnaires are the backbone of most comprehensive TPRM programs.
 Thorough, consistent, and well-designed questionnaires for your vendors to complete and return are critical to reducing third-party risk.

 While questionnaire templates are a good place to start, the questions should always be tailored to your particular industry and concerns.
 As your TPRM program matures, you’ll want to start adapting questionnaires for each vendor or partner, taking into consideration their past performance and the systems and data to which they have access.

 Traditionally, administering a questionnaire during the onboarding process and following up at regular intervals to ensure that security is being maintained (or better yet, improved) has been best practice.
-While this may change in the future thanks to continuous monitoring technologies, it’s still an important part of TPRM for many companies.
+While this may change in the future thanks to third party monitoring technologies, it’s still an important part of TPRM for many companies.